Meet the Team

 When you enter the Visionwest Wellbeing Centre, you will be welcomed with a smile.

-Louise, our administrator is there to answer any questions you have and to offer support while you wait to meet with your counsellor.
+Denise, our administrator is there to answer any questions you have and to offer support while you wait to meet with your counsellor.